How to price your product or service

 Most likely, the answer will be no, no and no.

-This is when you start to think that one of the customers should actually pay a higher price than the other – even if the products are identical from a production and delivery perspective.
+This is when you start to think that one of the customers should actually pay a higher price than the other – even if the products are identical from a production and delivery point-of-view.

-Unfortunately, this is something that we just can’t do.
+Unfortunately, this is something we just can’t do.
 What if the customers realize that they paid different prices – they’ll probably be upset, right?
 Especially the customer who paid more.

 The subtle art of price differentiation

 If you think about it though, this kind of price differentiation is actually already among us.
 It's just hidden behind a misleading name – 'discounts'.